Sugar Shack Food

 Sugar shack style brunch • Photography © Bottle and Brush Studio 2018

 A classic sugar shack brunch includes the English breakfast type of food like toasted bread, ham, bacon, sausage, eggs and hash brown potatoes.
 The baked beans are a must and so are the "cretons" (meat spread).
-I had to make this traditional spread from scratch (I was normally buying it) as it cannot be found outside Québec (recipe to come!).
+I had to learn out to make this traditional spread from scratch as it cannot be found outside Québec.
+Sometimes a traditional pea soup is also served.
 I was amazed to have found some "oreilles de crisse" (pork rind) locally, even though I don't eat them, well, maybe just one for the taste.
-Bacon cuts in Australia are much larger but I managed to find the smaller strips to be closer to the common types in Québec.
-You can't forget the pancake to complete the meal and of course pour some pure maple syrup on top (which can be found in Australia).
-Other kinds of maple desserts are also served in sugar shacks banquets like mini tarts, pouding chômeur, candy cones, etc. After this, you are ready to go walking in the snow and cut some wood!
+The most common bacon cuts in Australia are much larger but I managed to find the ones we mostly use in Québec, the streaky bacon (also referred to as side bacon).
+You can't forget the crêpes (thin pancakes) to complete the meal and of course pour some pure maple syrup on top.
+Québec maple syrup can be found in Australia, and now locally at Nest Cinema Café.
+Maple desserts are also served in sugar shacks banquets like mini tarts, pouding chômeur, candy cones, taffy, etc. After this, you are ready to go walking in the snow and cut some wood!

 Also called a "Lumber Jack" breakfast • Photography © Bottle and Brush Studio 2018